TodePond/Frogasaurus/README.md

 * Embedded with a `script` tag.
 * Run in a terminal with `deno run`.

+I don't intend for anyone to use Frogasaurus other than me...<br>
+But you're welcome to have-a-look or try-it if you'd like!

 ## How does it work?
 Write your code inside the `source` folder.<br>
 Then use the `frogasaurus` command in the root folder.